Twitter suspends account that tracked owner Elon Musk's jet

 Started in 2020 when Sweeney was a teenager, the account automatically posted the Gulfstream jet’s flights with a map and an estimate of the amount of jet fuel and carbon emissions it expended.

 Sweeney said he woke up Wednesday to a flood of messages from people who saw that @elonjet was suspended and all its tweets had disappeared.
 He logged into Twitter and saw a notice that the account was permanently suspended for breaking Twitter’s rules.
-But the note didn’t explain which rules were broken.
+But the note didn’t explain how it broke the rules.

-The University of Central Florida student said Musk last year sent him a private message offering $5,000 to take it down, citing security concerns.
+The University of Central Florida student said Musk last year sent him a private message offering $5,000 to take the jet-tracking account down, citing security concerns.
 Musk later stopped communicating to Sweeney, who never deleted the account.
 Their exchange was first reported by tech news outlet Protocol earlier this year.

 But after buying Twitter for $44 billion in late October, Musk said he would let it stay.